TheCrescentKing/CPP-Ssnake/README.md

 Built using the library "GrAPiC" (http://liris.cnrs.fr/alexandre.meyer/grapic/html/index.html).

-I used Code::Blocks, but Express Studio should not have any problems.
+I used Code::Blocks, but Visual Studio should not have any problems.
 Instruction to set up library on site.

 Executable :